Steve Tougas, 2017 Quincy City Council

 welcome those who want to improve their lives and help make our country great, but we can only assimilate

-so many at a time; and so, for those reasons, as well as for protecting our borders against our enemies who
+so many at a time.
+So, for those reasons, as well as for protecting our borders against our enemies who

 don't want to make America great, and from those who only want to live off the hard work of others, we